Let’s discuss your family portraits so I can create photographs you’ll cherish for generations

 - smoothing lines and wrinkles

-- removing dark circles under eyes
+- removing dark circles under the eyes

 - brightening eyes